Refugee journey: The race to beat the border closures

 Ihab and Haytham, two Syrian men whose families I am following on their trek from Turkey to Europe, persuaded some of the younger passengers to give up their seats to the men's wives.
 Squeezed in, they slept until we reached the border.

-As we traveled in the cramped carriages, I realized we had lost one group - Malik's family, from the Kurdish region of Hassaka in northeast Syria - who had failed to get on the train.
+As we travelled in the cramped carriages, I realised we had lost one group - Malik's family, from the Kurdish region of Hassaka in northeast Syria - who had failed to get on the train.

 More separation was to come at the Serbian border, where I had to leave Ihab and Haytham while I made the crossing legally.

-We disembarked at a cold, stone train station at 6 a.m., and everyone rushed to the streets to receive the warm clothes offered by a local organization.
+We disembarked at a cold, stone train station at 6 a.m., and everyone rushed to the streets to receive the warm clothes offered by a local organisation.

 Ihab's family took a taxi to another station to make the onward trip to Belgrade by rail - a decision he later regretted.
 The train took 10 hours to reach the Serbian capital while others got there by bus in just four, saving precious time in the race to reach Hungary before Tuesday's border closure.